 - St Austell Admiral’s Ale and Proper Job.

 - In recent years, Marks & Spencer have significantly upped their game.
-We’ve recently enjoyed, for example, their range of ‘single hop’ British ales.
-Their bottle-conditioned Lancashire mild (brewed by Thwaites) is really excellent.
+For example, they have a house version of Oakham Citra which is excellent.

 - Most supermarkets have a genuine Czech lager at a bargain price.
 They’re not always brilliant but they’re rarely bad, and do represent great value for money.